-A company will usually be able to evidence its corporate interest simply by looking at its own situation on an isolated level.
+A company will usually be able to evidence its corporate interest simply by looking at its own situation in isolation.
 This is typically the case where a guarantee is issued or a security granted as a downstream guarantee or security in favour of the debts of a direct or indirect subsidiary, or if returns are anticipated in the future.
-This can also be the case if the company is to guarantee or secure a debt that is ultimately onlent to it or its subsidiaries.
+This can also be the case if the company is to guarantee or secure a debt that is ultimately on-lent to it or its subsidiaries.